dphiffer/chickenbot.phiffer.org/README.md

 ## Setup Google webhook

-1. From the Google Sheet, go to the menu Extensions → Apps Script
+1. From the Google Sheet, go to the menu Extensions → Apps Script.
-2. Paste the code from the file `webhook.gs`
+2. Paste the code from the file `webhook.gs`.
-3. Replace the `url` and `secret` variables, where with your own values (`url` should link to the `/update` path e.g., `https://chickenbot.example.com/update`)
+3. Replace the `url` and `secret` variables with your own values (`url` should link to the `/update` path e.g., `https://chickenbot.example.com/update`, `secret` should be the same as `webhookSecret` in the config).
-4. Configure `sendWebhook` from the `Head` deployment `from Spreadsheet` to run `on edit`
+4. Configure `sendWebhook` from the `Head` deployment `from Spreadsheet` to run `on edit`.
-5. You will need to click through a scary looking "app security warning" to grant access to your spreadsheets (advanced → open unsafe app)
+5. You will need to click through a scary looking "app security warning" to grant access to your spreadsheets (advanced → open unsafe app).

 ## Designated backup commands